typst/typst/tests/typ/utility/strings.typ

 #roman(8000000)

 ---
-// Error: 9-11 number must not be negative
+// Error: 9-11 must be at least zero
 #symbol(-1)